All Episodes

 The waivers that are in force will stay.

-They're just not gonna grant any more.
+They're just not going to grant any more.

-Well, that's all fine and dandy.
+Well, that's all fine.

-The Republicans have the issue.
+And Danny, the Republicans have the issue.

 I don't know how many Americans even are up to speed fully on it.

-Still a big issue for the Republicans.
+It's still a big issue for the Republicans.

 The question is, will the Republicans nominate anybody with the guts to use it?

-What social conservatives are supposed to apologize before they make speeches about social issues?
+Social conservatives are supposed to apologize before they make speeches about social issues?

-Well, yeah, I guess so given the website MSNBC.
+Well, yeah, I guess so, given the website MSNBC.

 We have sound bites on this.

-We have a montage of people at MSNBC, F. Chuck Todd, Joe Scarborough, uh former White House Deputy Press Secretary Bill Burton, and Paul Gigot talking about Rick Perry and uh former President Bush.
+Let's first go to yesterday and this morning, we have a montage of people at MSNBC, F. Chuck Todd, Joe Scarborough, former White House Deputy Press Secretary Bill Burton, and Paul Gigaud talking about Rick Perry and former President Bush.

 Rick Perry is a pretty extreme version of George W. Bush.

-Is the country, particularly those northern suburbs, ready for another Texan after eight years of George W. Bush.
+Is the country, particularly those northern suburbs, ready for another Texan after eight years of George W. Bush?

-What is this group think?
+What does this group think?

-What does this come from?
+Where does this come from?

-Can't elect Rick Perry comes from the same state Bush came from.
+Comes from the same state Bush came from.

 Is the Bush derangement syndrome so distorting of these people's minds that they really believe that voters would decide on a candidate because even the same state that George W. Bush is from?